 Note: superseded from 2007 by Economic & Labour Market Review.

-- Nomis gives extraordinarily detailed official labour market statistics.
+- Nomis gives extraordinarily detailed and granular official labour market statistics.

 - Pension Trends for anything related to old age income replacement / poverty.

 - Population Trends covers population and demographic information.

 - Social Trends has a wealth of information relating to social change

 - UK Economic Accounts ('Red Books').
 A key source of data on the economy - e.g. Gross Domestic Product (GDP) and Balance of Payments (BoP)

 - UK National Accounts ('Blue Books') provide detailed estimates of national product, income and expenditure for the UK.
 Some tables contain historic data.
 It covers value added by industry, full accounts by sector - including financial and non-financial corporations, central and local government and households - and capital formation.

 - ESDS International provides access to, and crucially support for, a range of national and international economic statistical datasets, e.g.